(taken from the book "I Will Give You Rest" by Edward Kurath)

 fulfillment in unique ways, and the positive emotions are the

 signposts directing us to our fulfillment.
-In addition, these good
+In addition, these

-obtaining fulfillment of our needs.
+sins, and obtaining fulfillment of our needs.

 A Way To Listen to Every

-(Note that the way to pray about the emotions once you
+(Note that the way to pray about the emotions once

-of the book chapters posted on this website)
+rest of the book chapters posted on this website)

 It is of utmost importance that you actually act in